raquellvazquez/streams/README.md

 - :iphone: **OBS**: Free and open source software for video recording and live streaming.

+- :dart: **Redux** : Redux is an open source JavaScript library for managing the state of applications.

+- :beginner: **Redux Thunk** : Thunk middleware for Redux.

 ## Important

 This project was developed in the course: [Modern React with Redux](https://www.udemy.com/course/react-redux/), created by: Stephen Grider.